rycolab/entropyRegularization/README.md

 # Citation

-This code is for the paper _Generalized Entropy Regularization: or Is Label Smoothing All That?_ featured in ACL 2020.
+This code is for the paper _Generalized Entropy Regularization: or There’s Nothing Special about Label Smoothing_ featured in ACL 2020.
 Please cite as:

 ```bibtex
 @inproceedings{meister+al.acl20,